ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ change + addition: now showing all 146 base entries needed for Keen/True Hunter achievements (with partial completion and number of kills left).
 The most commonly missed entries are shown at the top.
 Entries that are not required are in a separate section: Optional Journal Entries.
   ✅ fix: Crystal Crawler was actually Glimback before, despite being named CrystalCrawler in the save files.

+  — **(New) Godmaster Section** additions:
+  ✅ additions: All Pantheon details.
+Unlocked, Completed, Bindings, Completed with No Damage, All Bindings.
+  ✅ additions: Unique Icons for completed Bindings.

   — **Hints** changes:
   ✅ change: Made the Hints section stand out more from the rest of the tool.
   ✅ change: Re-phrased all clues.